 The scenarios begin with the home health nurse evaluating Julia after she has decided to stop treatment for her lung cancer.
 Her partner Lucy wishes to care for her in their home.
 In the second scenario the end of Julia's life is near and she is surrounded by her loved ones and the hospice nurses.
 Julia dies during this scenario.
 The learners are introduced to supportive measures for both the patient and the family during this process.
 The final scenario concentrates on Lucy and the difficulties she has adjusting to her new life after Julia is gone.
 The objectives focus on the students' assessment of Lucy's grieving process, how well she is coping, and the physical changes that she has experienced over the past few months.

 A second monologue occurs three months after Julia's death.
 Lucy is in the emergency room.
 She is grieving and wants to talk about Julia and their life together.
-She feels very lonely, but has had some contact with her neighbor Adele and her niece, Nora.
-There have been other instances where she became anxious and dizzy and slightly confused, stating that her heart was pounding and she feels like she "can't walk or do anything."
+She feels very lonely, but has had some contact with her neighbor, Adele, and her niece, Nora.
+There have been other instances where she has become anxious, dizzy, and slightly confused, stating that her heart was pounding and she felt like she "can't walk or do anything."
 Lucy thinks she has called 911 "about once a month since Julia died" and was transported by ambulance to the emergency department.

 Simulation Scenario 3 takes place in the emergency department.
 Lucy called 911 once again after another fall at home.
 Her blood pressure is slightly elevated.
 Otherwise, Lucy is found to be in good health.
 Objectives relate to assessing her safety, her fears, the grieving process, and her need for assistance at home.
 The assessment tools recommended for this scenario include SPICES, The Hendrich II Fall Risk Model, the Geriatric Depression Scale, and the Generalized Anxiety Disorder 7 (GAD-7).